Texas Porch

 Check the TPWD trail page and the NPS paddling page before going.
 NPS tells paddlers to carry a map, follow the trail signs, and check water levels first.

-More Jefferson County notes
+More stories and useful context near Jefferson County